Get E-Book

 HTTP response deadline exceeded

 Timeout ownership also affects cleanup.
 A connect timeout usually leaves you with a socket that never emitted connect.
 An idle timeout after establishment leaves you with a connected socket that your code chose to destroy.
 A request deadline can destroy a pooled connection that another part of the client hoped to reuse.
-The TCP error seen by the peer can be identical across those cases, while the local cause sits in a different layer.
+The peer may see the same TCP error across those cases, while the local cause sits in a higher layer.

-That is why timeout metrics should be split by phase: connect, TLS later, request write, response headers, response body, and idle pool lifetime.
-This subchapter owns only the TCP pieces, but the habit starts here.
-Name the phase, then close the socket state you actually own.
+Timeout metrics should be grouped by phase - connect, TLS later, request write, response headers, response body, and idle pool lifetime.
+This subchapter covers the TCP pieces, but the habit starts here.
+Name the phase, then close the socket state your code owns.

 A Slow Reader Looks Different From a Broken Peer

-Slow peers and broken peers both make writes uncomfortable.
-The difference is state.
+Slow peers and broken peers can both make writes uncomfortable.
+The state tells you which one you have.

-With a slow reader, TCP still has a valid connection.
+With a slow reader, the TCP connection is still valid.
 The receiver advertises limited window space.
-The sender queues bytes, waits for ACKs and window updates, and progresses when room appears.
+The sender queues bytes, waits for ACKs and window updates, and continues when space appears.
 Node may return false from write() and later emit drain.

 write returns false